binjr/binjr-adapter-demo/README.md

    by pressing `F12`) to see why the plugin failed to load.

-* _"When I drop some tree nodes from the demo data source onto a new worksheet, I can see charts being created but all I see are flatlines ._
+* _"When I drop some tree nodes from the demo data source onto a new worksheet, I can see charts being created but all I see are flatlines."_

    Please make sure the time interval defined for that new worksheet includes or intersects with a period going from the
     **3rd of July to the 7th of October 2019**, which is the period over which the data for the demo was recorded.